-Even without seeing Ozu’s name in the credits, anyone who has ever sat through even one of his films would probably recognize An Autumn Afternoon as his work within a minute or so, so idiosyncratic, consistent, and bold is his signature style.
-Early in his career, the director sought to find and develop a way of seeing and showing the world that felt right to him; as it happened, it was also pretty much his own.
-The hallmark elements of the style are, famously, the use of relatively short shots, taken with a mostly stationary camera from an unusually low angle in relation to the characters in frame; simple cuts rather than fades, wipes, or dissolves; montage sequences of landscapes and buildings not only to begin films but also to provide punctuation and linkages between narrative scenes; the preference for ultranaturalistic, “everyday” dialogue, often of the most seemingly trivial kind; and a related preference for low-key, almost dedramatized stories evocative of the “ordinary” lives of the middle classes, who made up the major part both of Japan’s population and, presumably, of Ozu’s audience.
+Even without seeing Ozu’s name in the credits, anyone who has ever seen a single one of his films would probably recognize An Autumn Afternoon as his work within a minute or so, so idiosyncratic, consistent, and bold is his signature style.
+Early in his career, the director sought to find and develop a way of seeing and showing the world that felt right to him; as it happened, it was also pretty much his alone.
+The hallmark elements of the style are, famously, the use of relatively short shots, taken with a mostly stationary camera from an unusually low angle in relation to the characters in frame; simple cuts rather than fades, wipes, or dissolves; montage sequences of landscapes and buildings not only to begin films but also to provide punctuation and linkages between narrative scenes; a preference for ultra-naturalistic, “everyday” dialogue, often of the most seemingly trivial kind; and a related preference for low-key, almost de-dramatized stories evocative of the “ordinary” lives of the middle class, who made up the major part both of Japan’s population and, presumably, of Ozu’s audience.

 There are, I’d suggest, various reasons for this impression of veracity.
 First, there is the subtle way in which Ozu contextualizes his stories and characters within the wider world.
-An Autumn Afternoon comments obliquely on the legacy of the war: in one of the many bars Hirayama visits, different attitudes are expressed to Japan’s defeat, while the preoccupations of Hirayama’s eldest son, Koichi, and his daughter-in-law, Akiko—buying a fridge, playing golf—indicate the increasing consumerism and Americanization of Japanese society.
+An Autumn Afternoon comments obliquely on the legacy of the war: in one of the many bars Hirayama visits, different attitudes are expressed toward Japan’s defeat, while the preoccupations of Hirayama’s eldest son, Koichi, and his daughter-in-law, Akiko—playing golf, buying a fridge—indicate the increasing consumerism and Americanization of Japanese society.
 (The characters in Ozu’s later films tend to be rather more affluent than those in his earlier ones, reflecting the country’s changing fortunes.)
-Second, there is Ozu’s abiding penchant for understatement, most immediately evident in the performances (Ryu’s Hirayama is especially magnificent in this respect) but also in the determination to avoid melodramatic excess in the narrative.
+Second, there is Ozu’s abiding penchant for restraint and understatement, most immediately evident in the performances (Ryu’s Hirayama is especially magnificent in this respect) but also in the determination to avoid melodramatic excess in the narrative.
 It’s strange that we never actually see Michiko’s wedding, or even the man she marries—strange until one realizes that the film is not in fact about whether she will be happily married, but about the dilemmas faced by parents who want happiness for their offspring but feel aggrieved when they leave home.